ovrdc/neohio-gis-2016-leaflet-jekyll-turf/readme.md

 ##Leaflet, Jekyll & TurfJS

-This repo contains examples from the presentation at the Northeast Ohio GIS Symposium talk on Leaflet, Jekyll and TurfJS.
+This repo contains examples from the presentation at the Northeast Ohio GIS Symposium on Leaflet, Jekyll and TurfJS.

-To view the examples, either run jekyll serve in the jekyll-leaflet-turf folder, or just view the html files in the jekyll-leaflet-turf/_site/examples folder.
+To view the examples, either run jekyll serve, or just view the html files.
 You will want to view these with Firefox if you are not running a local web server.

 You could also create a gh_pages branch and let github serve it for you.